Dayrion/actor_plus/README.md

 # actor_plus
 An include with a bunch of useful functions and callback for actors.
-Functions returning 1 on success, 0 on failure or cellmin for specific failure.
+Functions returning 1 on success, 2 for specific success, 0 on failure or cellmin for specific failure.
 Please, check the wiki for more specific informations.

-***Actual version:*** *v3.5.0*
+***Actual version:*** *v4.0.1*

 ## Documentation
 ### Constant